When we all work together to put less demand on the electricity network, everybody wins.

 We can keep building our network to cope with these peaks, but we’d rather invite you to work with us as a community to manage and reduce peak demand.

-Visit our Positive Payback program pages to learn how you can attract real rewards for helping to manage demand.
+Visit our Cashback Rewards Program pages to learn how you can attract real rewards for helping to manage demand.